Who We Are

-We are led by experts at the University of Oxford – an acknowledged global leader in mental health research and large, longitudinal health studies which follows participants over several years.
+Experts at the University of Oxford – an acknowledged global leader in mental health research and large, longitudinal health studies – will be following a cohort of young people over several years, providing a unique insight into the adolescent brain and mental health.

 What We Will Do

-BrainWaves will open a new chapter on adolescent mental health and wellbeing by:
+BrainWaves is a new chapter in adolescent mental health and wellbeing.

-- Launching a new, rolling research cohort from a diverse group of UK secondary schools to enhance the evidence base in adolescent mental health
+- There will be a new, rolling research cohort from a diverse group of UK secondary schools.
+It will provide a crucial evidence base about adolescent mental health

-- Giving researchers in the UK and globally free access to vital data assets, enabling new insights into prevention and treatment
+- Researchers in the UK and globally will have free access to vital data assets, enabling new insights into prevention and treatment

-- Providing cutting-edge, evidence-backed educational resources for teachers and students
+- There are cutting-edge, evidence-backed educational resources for teachers and students

-- Designing effective therapeutic interventions focused on what’s best for young people
+- Effective therapeutic interventions will be designed focused on what’s best for young people

 Our work will lead to better prevention, education and treatment in adolescent mental health and wellbeing – backed by the best and newest scientific evidence.